dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q02.md

 # BEGIN SOLN
 **Answer:** High precision

-High precision is relatively more important since you don't want to punish someone who did not commit the crime.
+High precision is relatively more important since you do not want to punish someone who did not commit the crime (want to minimize FP).
+See the previous explanation for more details about the differences between high recall and high precision.

 # END SOLN